cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ## Technical Specification

+### General Design

 An interchain liquidity pool comprises of two single-asset liquidity pools on separate chains, and maintains synced pool states on both chains.
 Pool state changes on one chain during a deposit, withdrawal or swap will update its corresponding pool state on the other chain through the transaction's packet relay.

 The pool states can become temporarily unsynced due to packet relay flight-time.
-To avoid unnecessary price abritrage, each single-asset liquidity pool can only execute sell orders of the token it holds.
+To avoid unnecessary price abritrage, each chain can only execute sell orders of the token its single-asset liquidity pool holds.

-To implement interchain swap, we introduce the `Swap Initiator` and `State Updater`.
-The `Swap Initiator` will pre-process the request and execute the swap (validate msgs, lock assets, etc), and then forward the transactions to the relayer.
-The `State Updater` just simply update the states sent from `Swap Initiator`(keep the pool state consistency).

-Each chain could be either `Swap Initiator` or `State Updater`, it depend on where the swap is created.
+Both chains can initiate a swap, and both chains can subsequently update its pool state.

-This is an overview of how Interchain Swap works
+This is an overview of how Interchain Swap works:

 ![Interchain Swap Diagram](interchain-swap.svg)